dfds/dojo/workshops/basic-kafka-walkthrough/4/README.md

 ![](img/09.png)

-With this specific implementation that I will be using, we will have to give *WorkshopCreated* an additional constructor.
+With this specific implementation that we will be using, we will have to give *WorkshopCreated* an additional constructor.

 ```c#
 using kafka_the_basics.Enablers;